Where is Vanuatu?

-Approximately 200,000 people live in the island chain.
-Over 80% of the population is ni-Vanuatu, the local term for their indigenous peoples.
-Those from other backgrounds, such as: Australian, Chinese, Japanese, European, American, New Zealander, and other Pacific islanders comprise the minority in citizenship or residency.
+Approximately 310,000 people live in the island chain.
+Over 96% of the population is ni-Vanuatu, the local term for their indigenous peoples.
+Those from other backgrounds, such as Australian, Chinese, Japanese, European, American, New Zealander, and other Pacific islanders, comprise the minority in citizenship or residency.

-Vanuatu claims the highest proportion of languages to populace in the world.
-109 indigenous languages have been documented as being spoken in Vanuatu.
-The three languages recognized as “national” are Bislama, English and French.
-The lingua franca Bislama, often heard in the two town areas, is becoming more widely used by rural ni-Vanuatu.
-As a trade language, Bislama functions well in allowing diverse linguistic groups to communicate on a basic level.
-However, there are limitations (such as a small vocabulary in which one word could have several different meanings and a lack of words for many abstract or complex concepts) that make dialogue difficult on a spiritual level.
+Vanuatu claims the highest proportion of languages to the populace in the world.
+Reports vary, but at least 110 indigenous languages have been documented as being spoken in Vanuatu.
+The three official languages are English, French, and Bislama, but Bislama is recognized as the “national” language.
+It is often heard in the two town areas and is becoming more widely used by rural ni-Vanuatu.
+As a trade language, Bislama functions well in allowing diverse linguistic groups to communicate on a fundamental level.
+However, there are limitations (such as a relatively small vocabulary in which one word could have several different meanings and a lack of words for many abstract or complex concepts) that make dialogue difficult on a spiritual level.

-The education system teaches in either English or French, not Bislama (resulting in an inconsistent written standard for Bislama).
+The education system utilizes local languages at the beginning levels, but English or French is introduced by third grade.
 Most teaching is by rote, as materials are limited, and classrooms are frequently overcrowded.
 Some children, especially in rural areas, cannot continue schooling because of financial or geographic constraints.
-Children who do succeed in finishing the primary level face an extended absence from their home environment, in order to attend secondary boarding school (often on another island).
-Literacy estimates vary.
+The children who succeed in finishing the primary level face an extended absence from their home environment to attend secondary boarding school, often on another island; Literacy estimates vary.

 What’s the Need in Vanuatu?

-On the islands, 109 language groups coexist, many living simple lives in rural areas.
-Approximately 75 of these people groups speak unwritten languages.
-The government wants these ni-Vanuatu tribes to have their languages put into writing and then be taught how to read and write their languages.
-Currently, there is minimal Christian training in the context of local language and culture.
+Spread across the islands, over 110 language groups coexist, many living in communal, agriculture-based rural communities.
+At least 70 of these people groups speak unwritten languages.
+The government wants these ni-Vanuatu tribes to have their languages written and then be taught how to read and write their languages.
+It is a challenge to find Christian training in the context of local language and culture.
 Linguistic and literacy specialists, as they use the Bible to fulfill educational goals of translation and literacy, also engage remote peoples with the powerful truth of God’s Word.
 This is a monumental task—but we’re excited about the role we’re playing in facilitating the logistics of establishing and sustaining such a process.

 We frequently function as a vital support link for linguistic and literacy specialists who work in “the bush.”
 Their physical needs are valued, as well as their emotional and spiritual health.
 We help when needed with: